 \subsection{Differential structure on configuration spaces}

-In this section $\Omega \subset \R^n$ will be denoting either a closed domain with smooth boundary or the whole Euclidean space $\R^n$.
+In this section, $\Omega \subset \R^n$ will denote either a closed domain with smooth boundary or the whole Euclidean space $\R^n$.
 Below we review the natural differential structure of $\U(\Omega)$, obtained by lifting the Euclidean one on $\Omega$.
 We follow closely the presentation in \cite{AKR98}.